ossf/security-insights-spec/specification-details/aliases.md

 # Aliases

-The following aliases are used throughout the schema.
+The following aliases are used throughout the schema for consistency.

 ## `assessment`